This article was originally published on July 5, 2024 and updated on August 10, 2026.

 Fleet management is no easy task, yet it is a critical aspect of many businesses.
-Companies that provide transportation, delivery, construction and other services rely on fleet vehicles.
-This means they are also dependent upon fuel.
+Companies providing transportation, delivery, construction and other services rely on fleet vehicles.
+This reliance also makes them dependent on fuel, one of several recurring costs, alongside maintenance, insurance, and tires, all of which impact a fleet’s profitability.
 For many of these companies, gas and diesel are the largest line items in their budget.

 Regularly-checked and maintained vehicles tend to have a longer service life and better performance.